Beyond the Prompt: An Empirical Study of Cursor Rules: Context Types in Cursor Rules

-Another category we detected is \textit{LLM Directives}, which captures context that provides specific instructions and directives for LLMs to follow when generating code snippets.
-Unlike the previous three categories, which contain more general information that could be helpful for any developer working on the project and have also been widely discussed in prior literature on software documentation or developer communication practices~\cite{maalej2013patterns,freund2015contextualizing}, this category specifically targets the capabilities of LLMs and provides guidance tailored to them.
+Another category we identified is \textit{LLM Directives}, which captures context that provides instructions and directives for LLMs to follow when responding.
+Unlike the previous three categories, which provide general information useful to any developer and have been widely discussed in prior literature~\cite{maalej2013patterns,freund2015contextualizing}, this category specifically targets LLM capabilities and offers tailored guidance.

 Unlike the previous three categories, which are more prevalent in cursor rules, LLM Directives are less frequently mentioned.
 Only about 50\% of repositories (compared to 85\% for Project, 84\% for Convention, and 89\% for Guideline) contain LLM-specific instructions in their cursor rules, suggesting that many developers may not yet be familiar with the practice of authoring these prompt engineering strategies for LLMs~\cite{sahoo2024systematic,schulhoff2024prompt}.